suneelpatel/Statistics-for-Data-Science-using-R/README.md

 6. Information Gain and Entropy
 7. Probability and it's Uses
 8. Baye's Theorem
+9. Probability Distribution:
-9. Statistical Inference
+10. Statistical Inference
-10. Hypothesis Testing
+11. Hypothesis Testing
-11. Testing the Data
+12. Testing the Data
-12. Data Clustering
+13. Data Clustering
-13. Regression Modelling
+14. Regression Modelling

 ### What is statistics?
 Statistics Definition: (Science of Average and their Estimate)